 Where to work remotely in north London

-Whether you live in north London, or are just passing through and need to pause somewhere and fire off some emails, you'll be well-catered to by these restaurants and hotels.
+Whether you live in north London, or are just passing through and need to pause somewhere and fire off some emails, you'll be well-catered for by these restaurants and hotels.
+Keep scrolling for a secret library, and the most work-conducive Champagne bar you'll ever walk into.

 St Pancras Brasserie and Champagne Bar, King’s Cross